ua-2025q3-astr501-513/p1-the-physics-team/README.md

 ### 2. Presentation

-* Deliver a ~ 15 minute presentation on your project.
+* Deliver a ~ 15-minute presentation on your project.
 * You may use either:
   * Slides (traditional format), or
   * A Jupyter notebook (similar to our class style).